-- For recordings of Classical works, provide the composer's name as the author and note the individual or group who recorded the version you are using in square brackets after the title (as in the Bach example). - For Classical works, you should note both the year of recording, and the year of original publication, both in-text and in your reference list (as in the Bach example). - To quote directly from the work, provide a time stamp in the in-text reference in place of a page number (as seen in the Bowie example). - To reference a single , please see the template for songs.
+- For recordings of Classical works, provide the composer's name as the author and note the individual or group who recorded the version you are using in square brackets after the title (as in the Bach example). - For Classical works, you should note both the year of recording, and the year of original publication, both in-text and in your reference list (as in the Bach example). - To quote directly from the work, provide a time stamp in the in-text reference in place of a page number. - To reference a single , please see the template for songs.